12 Tech Tools Kids Can’t Learn Without This Fall

 As anyone who sits at a computer typing all day knows, carpal tunnel syndrome (a repetitive strain injury to the wrist) is not fun.
 Heinrich Long, an expert at Restore Privacy, suggests that a good desk and a good ergonomically-designed mouse like this Logitech one can go a long way to keeping students comfortable and focused on learning, rather than those aches, pains, and strains.
 What about the other “kid” in your home?
 Here are 15 tech gadgets every pet owner needs.

 “Dedicated webcams, like the Logitech HD Pro Webcam C920, are particularly useful for ensuring high-quality images when on video chats,” says Alex Thorburn-Winsor, founder of Squired, a college mentoring and tutoring platform.
 “For students taking tests, a dedicated webcam allows them to use their computer to complete questions while allowing teachers or test proctors to monitor their use from a consistent angle.”
+There are times however when you’ll want to turn the camera off and cover up your laptop’s camera.

 A comfortable chair